Dairy farming: Housing systems

 Dairy cattle housing systems vary greatly throughout the world depending on the climate, dairy size, and feeding strategies.
 Housing must provide access to feed, water and protection from relevant environmental conditions.
 One issue for housing cattle is temperature extremes.
 Heat stress can decrease fertility and milk production in cattle.
 Providing shade is a very common method for reducing heat stress.
 Barns may also incorporate fans or tunnel ventilation into the architecture of the barn structure.
 Overly cold conditions, while rarely deadly for cattle, cause increases in maintenance energy requirements and thus increased feed intake and decreased milk production.
 During the winter months, where temperatures are low enough, dairy cattle are often kept inside barns which are warmed by their collective body heat.

 Feed provision is also an important feature of dairy housing.
 Pasture based dairies are a more extensive option where cows are turned out to graze on pasture when the weather permits.
 Often the diet must be supplemented with when poor pasture conditions persist.
 Free stall barns and open lots are intensive housing options where feed is brought to the cattle at all times of year.
 Free stall barns are designed to allow the cows freedom to choose when they feed, rest, drink, or stand.
 They can be either fully enclosed or open air barns again depending on the climate.
 The resting areas, called free stalls, are divided beds lined with anything from mattresses to sand.
 In the lanes between rows of stalls, the floor is often make of grooved concrete.
 Most barns open onto uncovered corrals, which the cattle are free to enjoy as the weather allows.
 Open lots are dirt lots with constructed shade structures and a concrete pad where feed is delivered.

 Milking systems

 Life on a dairy farm revolves around the milking parlor.
 Each lactating cow will visit the parlor at least twice a day to be milked.
-An incredible amount of engineering has gone into designing milking parlors and milking machines.
+A remarkable amount of engineering has gone into designing milking parlors and milking machines.
 Efficiency is crucial; every second saved while milking a single cow adds up to hours over the whole herd.